 Our goal is to teach and model appropriate positive behavior among all students in order to create a positive culture of kindness in our community that promotes learning.
 Acknowledging students who exhibit positive behaviors reinforces this culture of kindness and leads to improved academic and behavioral outcomes for all students.
-Students are acknowledged for positive behavior in a number of ways, such as through celebration of Student of the Month.
+Students are acknowledged for positive behavior in a number of ways, such as through celebration of "Advisor's Choice Awards".